 MYNORTHWEST NEWS

-The strike, now in its third week, has become a significant event in the aerospace industry, affecting thousands of workers and the company’s operations.
+The month-long strike has become a significant event in the aerospace industry, affecting thousands of workers and the company’s operations.
 Both Boeing and the union face mounting pressure to reach an agreement.

 Workers continue to picket outside Boeing’s facilities, holding signs and chanting slogans supporting their cause.